danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 3. The button will change its size according to the volume of the audio/mic input.
 4. The button will move according to the facial recognization software, following what it considers to be the mouth of the face.

 The button is customized using CSS (Cascading Style Sheets), which describes the style and visual elements of an object in a format that onsists of a selector and a declaration block.
 These simply identify *which* elements you want to customize and *how* to do it precisely.
-CSS works with HTML elements and with the p5.js library, including a button.
+CSS works with HTML and we can create HTML's DOM objects like a button with the p5.js library (will discuss further in the next section).

 ## 4.1.2 Exercise in class
 By looking at the Like button closely in the RUNME, can you come up with a list of potential customizations that have been introduced in the sample code?